-The Senior School provides authentic and effective learning opportunities to equip young women for life beyond the school gates.
+The Senior School provides authentic and effective learning opportunities to equip young women for life beyond the school gates

-St Michael's Collegiate Senior School campus - located in Macquarie Street, Hobart - has housed the school since the Sisters of the Church moved to this site in 1895.
-With a rich sense of history and tradition, the school offers a wide range of specialist teaching spaces and contemporary facilities tailored for the sophisticated learning of senior school students.
+St Michael's Collegiate Senior School campus - located in Macquarie Street, Hobart - has housed the School since the Sisters of the Church moved to this site in 1895.
+With a rich sense of history and tradition, the School offers a wide range of specialist teaching spaces and contemporary facilities tailored for the sophisticated learning of senior school students.

-Students learn best when they are intellectually stimulated and personally engaged with their learning.
+We believe that students learn best when they are intellectually stimulated and personally engaged with their learning.
 They value learning from passionate teachers in an environment of intellectual curiosity where they feel safe to explore and grow.
 In the Senior School, the students’ ability to discuss, analyse and evaluate is fostered as they explore content in depth and are challenged by ideas.
 Through a myriad of opportunities, girls become appreciative of aesthetic beauty; there is an emphasis on creativity in their thinking, the way they learn and in the way they respond and compose.

 The Senior School campus is designed to reflect the growing maturity, responsibility and independence of senior girls.
 To this end the campus is easily and freely accessible, diverse in its offerings of faculty and recreational facilities, reflective of a wide range of learning choices and interests, accommodating of a variety of learning needs and mindful of mature aesthetic tastes.
 At the centre of the campus is the contemporary Emily Centre which contains meeting, learning and study areas.
 The campus in its entirety is a metaphor for the senior experience: independence, responsibility, maturity and diversity.

 Collegiate offers the best of both worlds to our girls once they reach the Senior School in Years 11 and 12.
 Through a cooperating arrangement between Collegiate and our brother school, The Hutchins School, students are able to choose from an impressive list of around 100 subjects.
 The schools plan timetables and subject lines together to expand the selection available to our students.
-Each girl is personally counselled by our Careers Counsellor to ensure her needs are addressed.
+Each girl is personally counselled by our Educational Counsellor to ensure her needs are addressed.

 The learning environment at Collegiate encourages ambition and provides students with skills and opportunity to achieve their aspirations."

-Ever since I arrived at Collegiate the one thing I have appreciated is the unlimited opportunities that are available to me.
 I have always been grateful for everything Collegiate has provided me with.

 Over the years that I’ve been here the sense of belonging and family has been a constant.
 Your sense of place is always strong, it’s just a great place to be."